Manage on-chain token metadata

 Prerequisites

-• The metadata key you want to change is editable.
-Locked (immutable) entries cannot be updated or removed after deployment.
+- The metadata key you want to change is editable.
+The token contract blocks updates and removals on locked (immutable) entries after deployment.

 Open the token metadata page

 The metadata page opens as a full detail view at /token/{assetClassSlug}/{templateSlug}/{tokenAddress}/metadata, with its own breadcrumb instead of the workspace tab row.
-The page lists every entry with its key, value, and whether the entry is locked.
+The page lists every entry with its key, value, and lock status.
 For background on where the tile sits in the workspace, see the asset detail workspace.

 Add or update an entry

-2. Enter the Key and the Value.
+- Enter the Key and the Value.
 Keys are issuer-defined strings; keep keys to 200 characters or fewer so the entry stays removable later.
-Values are stored as text.
+The contract stores values as text.

-Submitting an existing key overwrites its current value, so the same action covers both adding a new entry and editing an existing one.
-The change is submitted to the token contract through the transaction queue.
+Submitting an existing key overwrites its current value, so the same form step covers both adding a new entry and editing an existing one.
+The platform submits the change to the token contract through the transaction queue.
 When the transaction completes, the updated entry appears in the table.

 Remove an entry

 A per-row remove control appears only for editable entries.
-Locked entries have no remove control, because they cannot be cleared on-chain.
+Locked entries have no remove control.

-Removal clears one key per action and cannot be undone.
-The transaction is submitted through the queue, and the entry disappears from the table once it completes.
+Each removal clears one key and cannot be undone.
+The platform submits the transaction through the queue; the entry disappears from the table once it confirms.

-For example, an asset team that tracks a reportingCategory entry can update it from pilot to production by reusing the same key on Add metadata entry, then confirm the new value in the table.
-There is no redeployment, and the change is visible to every integration that reads the token's metadata.
+To illustrate: an asset team that tracks a reportingCategory entry can update it from pilot to production by reusing the same key on Add metadata entry, then confirm the new value in the table.
+No redeployment is needed, and every integration that reads the token's metadata sees the change immediately.

 Verify the result